Festivus for the rest of us!

 The birth of Christ into the world.
 “Today in the town of David a savior has been born to you; he is the Messiah, the Lord.”
 In all the hubbub of the Christmas season, it’s good to simply share in the story of the birth of Christ and be reminded of the significance of that moment when “a great company of the heavenly host appeared” saying, “Glory to God in the highest heaven and on earth peace to those on whom his favor rests.”
 When I mentioned we need to focus on the “why” instead of the “when,” this is the “why” we need to focus on – why we celebrate the season.
-We celebrate the fact that God humbled himself to enter into the world just as we do.
-God became man to lead us, guide us, and share with us the good news of salvation that comes through him.
-The good news that the angel refers to is of course the birth of Jesus and as we like to say, he is the reason for the season.
-Instead of getting focused on the details of Christmas or worrying about the commercialization of Christmas or that the season is losing it’s meaning, we need to instead focus on the meaning ourselves.
+We celebrate the fact God humbled himself to enter into the world just as we do.
+God became human to lead us, guide us, and share with us the good news of salvation that comes through him.
+The good news the angel refers to is of course the birth of Jesus and as we like to say, he is the reason for the season.
+Instead of getting focused on the details of Christmas or worrying about the commercialization of Christmas or if the season is losing its meaning, we need to instead focus on the meaning itself.
 When we do that, when we make it clear why we celebrate the season, the rest of it will happen by itself.
-We aren’t losing Christmas because there is a war on Christmas by a bunch of haters.
-We’re not losing Christmas to Festivus or Christmukkah or any other made-up holiday.
-If we’re losing Christmas or it’s being hijacked by commercialism, it’s because we haven’t done a good enough job of keeping the meaning of Christmas IN Christmas.
-We need to both teach and practice the meaning of Christmas so that it WILL be remembered.
-When we do that, we don’t need to worry.
-Christmas will take care of itself.
+There isn’t an active groundswell to undermine Christmas.
+There isn’t some orchestrated War on Christmas as some conservative pundits like to argue.
+And we’re not losing Christmas to Festivus or Christmukkah or any other made-up holiday.
+If we’re losing the spirit of Christmas, it’s because we’ve forgotten the “why” of Christmas to begin with.
+Christmas will be remembered not because of a manger scene on someone’s front lawn but because we keep the spirit of Christ alive in Christmas, now and all year round.

 Let me tell you a story about a friend of mine named Mark Thompson.

 We went to Cerritos Elementary School and had most of the same teachers all the way up through fourth grade.
-Mark is coming up on his 12th birthday.
+Mark is coming up on his 14th birthday.
 That’s right.
-His 12th birthday.
+His 14th birthday.
 And I don’t mean because he’s young at heart.
-I mean literally, his 12th birthday.
+I mean literally, his 14th birthday.
 If you haven’t figured it out already, Mark is a “leaper” or “leapling” as they call it.
 He was born on February 29th, 1968, the same year as I was born.
-Yet he is only 11 years old because of the way we keep time on the calendar.
+Yet he is only 13 years old because of the way we keep time on the calendar.
 Since his actual birth date only occurs once every 4 years, he is only one-fourth of my age.
 But is he really?
 We’ve lived the same number of days – actually I’ve lived less of them since my birthday is after his.
 But Mark used to like to say that he’d live to be a lot older than me because he’s aging only a fourth as fast as I am.
 I hate to break it to him, but he’s not really aging slower than anybody.
 Just because the date of his birth only shows up on a calendar once every four years, doesn’t take away from the fact that he’s still aging like the rest of us.
-All of that to say that December 25th is just a number.
+We get so focused on the minutae at times that we fail to see the bigger picture.
+December 25th is just a number.
 Christmas should live in our hearts every day.
 In the name of the Father and of the Son and of the Holy Spirit.
 Amen.